State Street Corp at Goldman Sachs US Financial Services Confere

 Alexander Blostein - Goldman Sachs Group, Inc., Research Division - Lead Capital Markets Analyst

-Okay, great.
-Good morning, everybody.
-Thanks for joining us for our next session here.
+All right.
+Well, thanks, everybody.
+We're going to get started with our next session.
 I'd like to welcome management from State Street.
-With us today Ron O'Hanley, Chairman and CEO; and Eric Aboaf, State Street's CFO.

-Over the course of 2021, State Street has been on an improvement path, when it comes to organic growth, particularly with respect to a few very sizable wins within asset servicing.
-In addition, the firm recently announced plans to acquire Brown Brothers Harriman, further expanding its global leadership within asset servicing around the world.
+With us today are Ron O'Hanley, Chairman and CEO; and Eric Aboaf, the firm's Vice Chairman and CFO.
+State Street is one of the largest global asset servicing and asset management firms with over $35 trillion in assets under custody and assets under management and over $3 trillion in assets under management.
+While 2022 was clearly a very challenging year for the market.
+State Street remains focused on driving organic growth with a pretty robust pipeline of new servicing installations into 2023.
+And obviously, higher interest rates have been quite helpful to the business as well.

-I think, Ron is going to open us up with a couple of prepared remarks, and then we'll go into a Q&A. So Ron, over to you.
+I think Ron is going to kick us off with a couple of prepared remarks, and then we'll go into a fireside chat.
+Ron?

 State Street Corp at Goldman Sachs US Financial Services Conference Transcript